juanramirezc2/adictovirtual.github.io/_posts/2015-05-10-building-the-web.md

 I have been working in this field since  2010 from that time i didn't know that this trip would become a insteresting and exciting path.

-at the beggining my first approach was as a full stack 😅  developer using YII framework as my coach
+At the beggining my first approach was as a full stack 😅  developer using YII framework as my coach,JQuery as my partner and MySQL was my opponen